Wood Screw Drill Size

 Importance Of Pilot Holes In Woodworking

 When drilling into wood, especially hardwoods or softwoods prone to splitting, using a pilot hole is essential.
 A pilot hole is a small-diameter hole drilled before inserting a screw.
 It helps guide the screw precisely and prevents the wood from splitting or cracking under the pressure of the screw.
+By reducing the chances of splitting and allowing for smoother screw insertion, pilot holes contribute to the longevity and durability of your woodworking projects.

 Effect Of Drill Bit Material On Pilot Hole Accuracy